jlehett/enosis/packages/firebase/docs/api/model-instance-operations.md

 | Property | Type | Description |
 | --- | --- | --- |
 | subcollections | Object\<string, SubmodelInstance\> | Map of names of subcollections that the document supports to their corresponding `SubmodelInstance` objects. |

+Note that if an `autobatcher` is used, this document may not yet be created or updated.

 #### Example